nawabnak-coder/e-commerce/README.md

-# E-Commerce Application
+## E-Commerce Backend API

-A modern, RESTful e-commerce backend application built with **Spring Boot 3**, designed to be robust, scalable, and efficient.
+A robust and scalable e-commerce backend API built with Java and Spring Boot.
+This project provides a complete set of features for managing products, users, orders, shopping carts, and categories in an online store.

 ## 🚀 Technologies Used